My last name is pronounced: gwah-DAH-nyoh.

-I have been listed in the New York Metro Edition of the publication, Super Lawyers, for the years 2008-2014.
-According to Super Lawyers, no more than 5% of the lawyers in a state can be selected to be in Super Lawyers.
+I have been listed in the New York Metro Edition of the publication, Super Lawyers, for the years 2008-2021.
+According to Super Lawyers, no more than 5% of the lawyers in a state can be selected to be Super Lawyers.

 I have had 17 articles published relating to immigration law.